 Herbs for Lovely Fragrances

-Placing herbs with strong and lovely fragrances in beds, planters or hanging baskets in front of windows or upwind from entrances and doorways is the best way to go to ensure these aromas don't go to waste.
+Placing herbs with strong and lovely fragrances in beds, indoor herb planters or hanging baskets in front of windows or upwind from entrances and doorways is the best way to go to ensure these aromas don't go to waste.

 Planting some tough ground covering herbs like chamomile and thyme in walkways can be another great way to get some extra scents floating about.
 Each step will lightly crush some leaves and release their aromatic oils.

 By keeping your desired purpose in mind when you're growing herbs in your garden, you can get the most of your hard work and make some herbs a real feature in your home garden.